 SOFTWARE IN CAMPUS COMPUTER LABS

 ZoomText, JAWS, and Read&Write are installed on workstations in IS&T and Library Computer Labs.
 ZoomText is setup to provide login support on the computers running these programs.
 Below is a list of Labs where the software is installed.

 The Library has ZoomText, JAWS, and Read and Write Gold installed on all the PCs in the 1st Floor Learning Commons (Reference) area, LCLC Labs, and RT 302 Writer's Lab (note the RT 302 Writer's Lab is only used for classes).
 They are also installed on specially marked laptops in the RT 401 and RT 502 labs (also used only for classes).
 ZoomText and JAWS are installed in the new RT 403 Math Lab and RT 230 Math Emporium.

 In IS&T's general-purpose labs, JAWS, ZoomText, and Read&Write are installed on the workstations running Windows.

 IS&T Lab locations:

-If you have any questions about assistive technology on campus please contact Jeffrey Dell the AT specialist at (216) 687-2015 or e-mail email@example.com.
+If you have any questions about assistive technology on campus, please contact the Assistant Director for AT and Access in ODS at (216) 687-2015 or e-mail firstname.lastname@example.org.